catchin/owncloud-calendar-timeline/README.md

-owncloud-simile-timeline
+owncloud-calendar-timeline
 ========================

-Calendar data from owncloud is exported into an xml file which can be viewed with [Simile Timeline](http://www.simile-widgets.org/timeline/)
+Calendar data from owncloud is exported into a json file.
+The calendar events can be viewed and filtered on a standalone webpage using [Simile Exhibit3](http://simile-widgets.org/wiki/Exhibit3) with the use of JavaScript.

-This project contains everything needed to display the timeline.

 Prerequisites
 -------------

 * python3
-* python3-markupsafe
+* python3-icalendar
 * python3-postgresql

 This should do it:

-  `apt-get install python3 python3-markupsafe python3-postgresql`
+  `apt-get install python3 python3-icalendar python3-postgresql`

 How to use